 At best public protest is merely non-democratic.
 It aims to get attention (primarily from the news media) and thus to use non-democratic means to get the protestors' complaint higher up in the political agenda - the things the government is expected to have an answer to.
 Success depends on the quantity of attention the protestors can attract, and this is proportionate to the amount of drama they can cause rather than the quality or the popularity of their complaint.
 It is thus a kind of democracy hack, like the search engine optimisation that companies engage in to get higher on Google's search results and so get more attention from potential customers.

 At worst protest is anti-democratic.
 It rejects liberal democratic principles, processes, and institutions in favour of feelings of righteousness.
-By doing so it contributes to the general undermining of democracy whenever it delivers something less than people believe they have a right to.
+Whenever democracy delivers something less than people believe they have a right to this is taken as evidence of democracy's failure and illegitimacy.
 But democracy is a system for achieving compromises between people who disagree on many things.
 It can never give everyone what they want, and its functioning and survival requires a citizenry who recognise that fact and are reconciled to inevitable disappointment.
 The idea that being disappointed with democratic outcomes justifies rejecting them and demanding that they be changed is to reject democracy itself.

 Many people passionately believe absurd and awful things, for example that Covid is a government conspiracy to control people or that Muslims can't be loyal citizens of America.
 We should note the obvious danger in adopting the maxim: "whenever you feel like you are in the right, laws and moral norms don't apply to you".
 Remember, people with views you don't approve of can block the roads just as easily as the people you do like, and impose their righteous indignation on the rest of us by preventing people getting to work and lorries from delivering food to supermarkets (or storming Congress).